How to Choose Pottery Glaze – A Beginner Glaze Guide

 Firing Temperatures

-The firing temperature of your kiln has the biggest impact on the glaze that you choose.
-You have three main types of glazes: low-fire pottery glazes, mid-fire pottery glazes, and high-fire pottery glazes.
+The firing temperature of your kiln has the biggest impact on the glaze you choose, because glazes are formulated to mature at specific cones.
+In general, there are three main types of glazes based on firing range: low-fire pottery glazes, mid-fire pottery glazes, and high-fire pottery glazes.
+Choosing the correct glaze always starts with knowing exactly what cone your kiln is firing to.

-Low-fire glazes have the advantage in depth of color and use less energy to achieve the desired results.
-Most Potters use low-fire glazes at temperatures between 1828 degrees Fahrenheit (998 C) to 1945 degrees Fahrenheit (1063 C).
-Glazes like this usually have a bright and vibrant color.
+Low-fire glazes offer greater depth of color and require less energy to achieve the desired results.
+Most Potters use low-fire glazes at temperatures between 1828 degrees Fahrenheit (998 C) Cone 06 to 1945 degrees Fahrenheit (1063 C) Cone 04.
+Glazes like this usually have bright, vibrant color.
 Also, low-fire glazes support a high gloss.
-The most popular range firing of Low-fire glazes is from Cone 04 to Cone 06.
+The most popular firing range for Low-fire glazes is from Cone 04 to Cone 06.

 One of the most common clays that you will use with low-fire glazes is the earthenware clay.
 This clay has a highly plastic (workable) body.
 Pay attention to the color of the clay because that matters.